 The Ioniq is slightly longer than the Nissan LEAF—and a full 12 inches longer than the Chevy Bolt.

 Power from the Ioniq’s 88-kW (118 horsepower) electric motor is on par with most of the EV competition.
 All electric cars across the board have zippy torque from a standstill, so if you’ve driven a LEAF or similar small electric hatch, you probably have a sense of the Ioniq’s performance.
-Put the Ioniq until Sport mode—as we did on drive through the hills around Santa Barbara, Calif.—and you’ll be impressed by the car’s acceleration.
+Put the Ioniq in Sport mode—as we did on drive through the hills around Santa Barbara, Calif.—and you’ll be impressed by the car’s acceleration.

 As we have argued, what makes an EV a great-driving vehicle is not so much how it accelerates, but how it brakes.
 The Bolt’s single regen-on-demand lever on the steering column—which can bring the car to a stop more quickly—is useful.
 But the Ioniq’s two paddle shifters that allow the driver to adeptly switch between four levels of regen braking provides much more control (and fun).

 In a true innovation in the EV market, a breakthrough of sorts, the touchscreen on the Ioniq allows the driver to determine which of those four levels of regen braking are used in the Normal, Eco and Sport driving modes.
-In other words, if you want sporty acceleration and the most aggressive amount of braking in Sport mode, then you can save those settings.
+In other words, if you want sporty acceleration and the most aggressive amount of braking in Sport mode, then you can set and save those dynamics.
 The driver can then set the Eco mode to have gradual acceleration and minimal regenerative braking.
 This is smart stuff, giving the driver the ability to configure the drive feel as desired.

 Hyundai did a great job of blending regenerative and friction brakes.
 The transitions are smooth and unnoticeable.